Priyangshu71/Stock_Price_Data_Analysis/README.md

 # Data Analysis Project: Stock Price Analysis and Forecasting
 ## Overview

-This repository contains the code and analysis for my data analysis project on stock price analysis and forecasting for my Internal attachment at Jomo Kenyatta University of Agriculture and Technology.
+This repository contains the code and analysis for my data analysis project on stock price analysis and forecasting .
 The project analyzes historical stock price data, visualizes trends, and develops a forecasting model using Python and data science techniques.

 ## Project Structure